 Location: take metro line A to Hostivar, and from there, the shuttle bus runs directly to the Fashion Arena. www.fashion-arena.cz

 Location: Radlická 520/117, Prague 5 www.galerie-butovice.cz

 the shopping centre is located at Sterbohly.
 You can use a free bus from the Skalka metro, which departs every 15 minutes during peak times.
 It has the best kids’ play area of all the shopping centres, furniture shops, a reasonable restaurant and fast food sections on both floors.

 Location: Švehlova 32, Prague 10 www.parkhostivar.cz

-TIP: Manufaktura – This is the primary branch of a store chain which specialises in local craft items, such as wood toys, hand dyed fabrics, beautifully coloured eggs and ceramics.
+This is the primary branch of a store chain that specialises in local craft items, such as wooden toys, hand-dyed fabrics, beautifully coloured eggs and ceramics.
 This chain has roughly ten Prague outlets, so it is hard to miss.
 Address: Melantrichova 17; www.manufaktura.biz; Each Day 10:00-20:00.

-Official currency is Ceska Kornua (Czech Crown).
+Currencies Accepted: Official currency is Ceska Koruna (Czech Crown).
 Most stores (also small ones), shops accept credit and debit cards.
-Selected department stores and restaurants will accept Euros but exchange rate won’t be very good.
+Selected department stores and restaurants will accept Euros but the exchange rate won’t be very good.